Research Experience for Undergraduates (REU)

 Travel expenses to Rochester are provided for non-Rochester students.

-Most students must have completed at least four semesters of college physics and math.
-Students should have an overall GPA of 3.0 or greater, with a major in engineering or physics.
+Most applicants will have completed four semesters of college physics and math.
+Students should have a strong GPA with a major in physics or related field.
 Computer programming coursework and/or experience is a plus.

-Preference will be given to students interested in research and/or considering an advanced degree.
-Members of under-represented minorities or students with disabilities are strongly encouraged to apply.
+Students interested in research and/or considering an advanced degree, members of under-represented minorities and students from colleges that lack comparable research are strongly encouraged to apply.

 Participants in the REU program must be US citizens or permanent residents.
 Students who will complete their bachelor degree by May of this academic year are not eligible for the program.